Tel Saki and the Yom Kippur War

 TEL SAKI AND THE YOM KIPPUR WAR

 The Syrians attempted to break across the border in two places in the Golan.
-One was in the north at Queitra Gap, a pass south of Mount Hermon overlooked by Mount Betal and Mount Avital.
+One was in the north at the Quneitra Gap, a pass south of Mount Hermon overlooked by Mount Betal and Mount Avital.
 The second was in the central Golan close to Tel Saki.
-The Israelis had 3,000 troops, 180 tanks and 60 artillery pieces to face off against 28,000 Syrian troops, 800 tanks and 600 artillery pieces.
+The Israelis had 3,000 troops, 180 tanks and 60 artillery pieces facing off against 28,000 Syrian troops, 800 tanks and 600 artillery pieces.
 In addition, the Syrians deployed two armored divisions from the second day onwards.
-In both places, the Israelis elected to stay put and fight despite the overwhelming odds.
+In both locations, the Israelis elected to stay put and fight despite the overwhelming odds.

-At the Kuneitra Gap, Israeli tanks were able to hold the Syrian advance and the Syrians withdrew after 3 days of battle.
-During this time, the Syrians lost over 500 tanks and armored personnel carriers while the Israelis lost 60 to 80 armored vehicles.
-One source describes what the Prime Minister Golda Meir saw through her binoculars when she viewed what would later be called the Valley of Tears “the distant valley strewn with the hideous debris of war: pulverized howitzers, blown-out trucks, banged up armored personnel carriers, burned-out tanks punched through with bull’s eyes, some still smoldering – and the dead.
+At the Quneitra Gap, Israeli tanks were able to hold the Syrian advance and the Syrians withdrew after 3 days of battle.
+During this time, the Syrians lost over 500 tanks and armored personnel carriers while Israel lost 60 to 80 armored vehicles.
+One source describes what the Prime Minister Golda Meir saw through her binoculars when she viewed what would later be called the Valley of Tears: “.. the distant valley strewn with the hideous debris of war: pulverized howitzers, blown-out trucks, banged up armored personnel carriers, burned-out tanks punched through with bull’s eyes, some still smoldering – and the dead.
 The stench of death, cordite, diesel and exhaust was overwhelming.”
 However, in the area of Tel Saki the Syrians did manage to overcome the tank ditches and dense minefields and advance into the southern Golan.

-Tel Saki is one in a chain of extinct volcanic hills on the Syrian border.
-The local commanders did not appreciate at first that this was a full-scale war rather than a border skirmish and they sent out a small party of soldiers to the observation post on Tel Saki on a reconnaissance mission.
-They soon found themselves in the middle of an artillery and air bombardment of settlements, roads and army bases over the entire Golan, followed by a Syrian advance of two-thirds of their attacking army.
+Tel Saki is one of a chain of extinct volcanic hills on the Syrian border.
+The local commanders did not appreciate at first that this was a full-scale war, and assuming it was a border skirmish they sent out a small party of soldiers to the observation post on Tel Saki on a reconnaissance mission.
+They soon found themselves in the middle of an artillery and air bombardment of settlements, roads and army bases over the entire Golan Heights, followed by a Syrian advance of two-thirds of their attacking army.
 Nevertheless, these soldiers and other forces that had made their way to Tel Saki, as well as the nearby bases, confronted the Syrian army.
 Two rescue parties were sent out to Tel Saki from a base at El Al, but both were unsuccessful and were destroyed.
 The paratroopers and infantry at Tel Saki soon ran out of ammunition, food and water.
 Holed up in the bunkers, many of the soldiers were dead, and those still alive were injured.

 The story ends well for Israel.
-With the arrival of the reserves to the battlefront in full force, the Syrians were pushed back to the pre-war ceasefire lines by October 8, and those in the bunkers at Tel Saki were rescued.
-On October 11, Israeli forces pushed into Syria, broke through Syrian defenses and were able to occupy positions deep in Syria, to 30 Km from Damascus.
+With the arrival of the reserves in full force the battlefront, the Syrians were pushed back to the pre-war ceasefire lines by October 8, and those in the bunkers at Tel Saki were rescued.
+On October 11, Israeli forces pushed into Syria, broke through Syrian defenses and were able to occupy positions deep in Syria, up to 30 Km from Damascus.
 A ceasefire was accepted by the Syrians on October 23.

-In many ways, this victory could be considered even more miraculous than the Six Day War, in that Israel managed to turn around a defeat on two fronts and advance into enemy territory.
+In many ways, this victory could be considered even more miraculous than the Six-Day-War, in that Israel managed to turn around a defeat on two fronts and advance into enemy territory.
 This was hardly a joyous victory however.
-There had been many casualties.
+There were many casualties.
 Israel had to rely on a huge American airlift when it ran out of supplies and equipment.
 There was anger throughout the country about the army’s lack of preparedness, to the extent that the government of Golda Meier was forced to resign.
 Nevertheless, Tel Saki is a fitting memorial to the courage and heroism of the regular and reserve soldiers who helped turn this war around.